mjknowles/matrix-mcp-server/README.md

 npx @modelcontextprotocol/inspector
 ```

-Connect to `http://localhost:3000/mcp` to test all available tools.
+Connect to `http://localhost:3000/mcp` to authenticate and test all available tools.

 ## Development